Battle of West Point: Aftermath

 Union casualties were seven men killed and twenty-nine wounded.
 The Confederates' losses were nineteen killed, twenty-eight wounded, and two hundred eighteen captured.
 The death of Brigadier General Tyler is noted as the last Confederate general to die in a battle.
 The Confederates who died were buried in what is now known as the Fort Tyler Cemetery in town on the east side of the river.
 It is believed but not confirmed that the Union dead were buried there as well.
 In addition, at least 50 other unknown Civil War soldiers are interred there.

-Significance

 The rolling stock of the Montgomery and West Point Railroad, along with commissary stores had been sent to West Point before Montgomery fell.
 Because of their narrow gauge, these trains were trapped.
 After the fort surrendered, Federal cavalry took control of the town of West Point and the vital bridges over the river.
 The raiders then proceeded to burn the entire rolling stock of the railroad, 19–20 locomotives and 340–350 cars.
 Before the cars were fired, some foodstuffs were removed and given to the mayor of West Point to feed the wounded of both sides as well as destitute citizens.
 The bridges were spared only briefly, as La Grange awaited word of the attack on Columbus to know if they would be needed.